mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/generic-permission-action.md

 title: "App Permissions"
 url: /refguide/mobile/using-mobile-capabilities/generic-permission-action/
 weight: 85
-description: "This guide will teach you to use request generic permission actions for native mobile apps."
+description: "This guide will teach you how to use request generic permission actions for native mobile apps."
 tags: ["permissions", "JavaScript", "native", "mobile"]
 ---